Compare my Headshot Portrait work for yourself.

 Here, it was even more visible, as shortly before booking my headshot session, she did see another professional photographer in Geneva.
 And the result from that photosession (shown in the small picture) gave her all the right to be doubtful on a positive result.
 As you can see in that deceiving shoot, she looked stressed, in pain, very unhappy.
 I don't know (and I honestly don't care) who took this crappy picture, but it gave me the opportunity to excel and do better, as well as rebuild my client's confidence in herself.

 With my coaching technique I do help my clients achieve the best results, getting them to radiate naturally and showing confidence and approachability.

 And you - What are your fears of having your picture taken?
-Share them with me and I can reassure you that my «Happy» Headshot Portrait package has all the potential to leave you deeply satisfied.
-Or even accepting your photo being taken and being serene with the more extensive «Bliss» Headshot Portrait Package.
+Share them with me and I can reassure you that my headshot packages all have the potential to leave you deeply satisfied.